-Social Media Specialist (SMF1) Technical Certificate of Credit
+Social Media Specialist, TCC (SMF1) Technical Certificate of Credit

 Social media marketing centers on efforts to create and distribute content through social media outlets that attracts attention and encourages readers to share it with their social network.
 This technical certificate of credit program outlines the fundamentals of computer/ internet use, marketing and promotion, and social media marketing.
 Marketing through social media has become increasingly popular, and this TCC will allow students to examine the fundamentals of this growing phenomenon.